Mayur-N-D/ZOO-GUIDE-AGENT/README.md

 - User enters a query
 - Greeter stores the prompt
 - Researcher:
-Decides which tools to use
+-- Decides which tools to use
-Fetches relevant data
+-- Fetches relevant data
 - Formatter:
-Converts data into human-friendly response
+--Converts data into human-friendly response

 ---